 The key insight: cost optimization in AI APIs isn't about finding cheaper providers.
 It's about using the right model, at the right price tier, with the right caching strategy, for each specific task.

-Start optimizing today: lemondata.cc gives you access to 300+ models through one API key, with full prompt caching support for OpenAI and Anthropic models.
+Start optimizing today: LemonData gives you access to 300+ models through one API key, with prompt caching support for OpenAI and Anthropic model families and one place to compare usage across them.